 The best month to plant grass seed will depend on the hardiness zone where you live.

-‘Spring is a great time to fix those bare patches and the earlier we do it in the season, we will find that nature gives us a helping hand,’ says David Hedges Gower, chairman of the Lawn Association (opens in new tab).
+‘Spring is a great time to fix those bare patches and the earlier we do it in the season, we will find that nature gives us a helping hand,’ says David Hedges Gower, chairman of the Lawn Association.

 Early fall is also a good time to plant grass seed for a new lawn.

 However, once the grass and lawn is more established, you can plant grass seed throughout the summer.
 'Healthy grass is consistent and if you find that you have a couple of bare spots in your lawn then you may want to consider overseeding.
-This is a great way to sow new seed over existing lawn and can lead to fuller looking grass,' says Chris Bonnett, founder of GardeningExpress (opens in new tab).
+This is a great way to sow new seed over existing lawn and can lead to fuller looking grass,' says Chris Bonnett, founder of GardeningExpress.

-The best grass seed to use
+2. Choose the best grass seed